2008 United States House of Representatives elections in New Jersey: Candidates

+Campaign

 The district was considered to lean Republican, but the 2008 election was expected to be highly competitive, considering the closeness of the previous election.

 Lance and Stender debated each other twice during the campaign.
 In September, they met in Scotch Plains for a debate hosted at the Jewish Community Campus of Central New Jersey.
 The candidates met in October in Edison for a second debate, which was televised on News 12 New Jersey.

 Both major-party candidates campaigned with prominent politicians of their party in the months before the election.
 Lance campaigned with then U.S. President George W. Bush and former Massachusetts Governor Mitt Romney.
 Stender campaigned with former U.S. president Bill Clinton and U.S. House of Representatives majority leader Steny Hoyer.

+Predictions

 District 8

-This district lies in the north-east part of the state, including all or portions of Essex and Passaic counties.
+This district lies in the north-east part of the state, including portions of Essex and Passaic counties.